oddcamp/rack-reqorder/README.md

 A simple, default, dashboard is build in ember can be found [here](https://github.com/kollegorna/rack-reqorder-monitor).

 At the moment, Rails, Sinatra and Grape are supported.
-We are looking forward to add support for Hanami (ex-lotus)
+We are looking forward to add support for Hanami (ex-Lotus).

 ## Installation